 Despite these costs, paying off your loan early should end up costing you less than your remaining payments would have done.

 The finance company will have registered your car on the HPI and Experian databases when you took out the finance plan.

-Before buying a used car, dealers and most sensible private buyers check these databases to make sure that there’s no finance outstanding on it.
+Before buying a used car, dealers and most sensible private buyers check these databases to make sure there’s no finance outstanding on it.

 Best time to sell your car

 Timing is important when selling a car – both the age your car has reached and the time of year you sell it.

 - A four-wheel-drive appeals more in the winter when driving conditions are poorer.

-- If you’re part-exchanging, choose a month when business tends to be slower at dealerships – for example, January, March, August and December.
+- If you’re part-exchanging, choose a month when business tends to be slower at dealerships, for example, January, March, August and December.

 However, you’re liable for a fine if you then drive on the roads untaxed.
 This could make it tricky if a buyer wants to test drive your car.

 Disposing of your car

 If your car is reaching the end of its life and becoming uneconomic to maintain, consider donating it to charity or scrapping it.
-Read our guide on How to dispose of an old car.